Daqarta

 oL=rM2

 The above example is for an integer parameter.
-However, if you are setting an oscillator or observing its output, you may wish to use lower-case User variables which support fixed-point fractions.
+However, if you are setting an oscillator or observing its output, you may wish to use User variables with a lowercase second letter, which support fixed-point fractions.
 To see the full value including the decimal part, use oLf=n.

 Similarly, for some integer values such as the seed for the pseudo-random generator mode, you may prefer to have the display show hexadecimal format via oLh=n.